Tomasz-Lab/protein-structure-landscape/README.md

 The web server is available at: https://protein-structure-landscape.sano.science.

-It currently allows for:
+It currently supports the following features:
-- structure search by ID
+- Structure search by ID or Gene Ontology (GO) function names
-- structure visualization with PyMOL
+- Interactive structure visualization using PyMOL
+- Download of structures in PDB format
+- Filtering options, including:
-- filtering based on:
+    - taxonomy
-    - database (AFDB, ESMAtlas, MIP)
+    - source database (AFDB, ESMAtlas, MIP)
     - superCOG functional category
     - protein length
     - pLDDT (for AFDB models only)

+When a protein is selected or searched, the server displays:
+- Detailed information about the representative structure
+- Location of the representative structure in the structural landscape
+- A 3D visualization of the structure
+- DeepFRI v1.0 function predictions

 The web server will be continuously improved.